Nicaragua Wedding Traditions Cultural Wedding Guide 2025

 - Return gesture: Bride pours them back, symbolizing shared responsibility

-- Keeping tradition: 90% of Nicaraguan Catholic weddings include arras
+- Keeping tradition: The vast majority of Nicaraguan Catholic weddings include arras

 - Modern versions: Some use family heirloom coins passed through generations